nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 |                   |                       |

 ## Architecture
 This section presents the architecture of PAC.
-It explains the main components for PAC to work and flow of work.
+It explains the architecture of main components of PAC.

 ### Overall Architecture
 *Overall Class diagram*